roryl/lucee-book/queries.md

 >
 ![](query_add_row.png)

-This dump above shows a new row being added to the previously empty query
+This dump above shows a new row being added to the empty query this example created

 ##Adding New Columns